 - Polycrylic sealer

-Step 1 – Begin by placing the panel face up on your work table or space.
+Step 1 – Begin by placing the plywood face up on your work table or space.
 Because drills tend to splinter as they exit, having the bad side facing down with keep the good side looking nice.
-If both sides are equal, then don’t worry about it.

 Step 3 – Using a 3/16 size drill bit, begin to drill holes through each peg hole.
 This is probably the most tedious part of the project.
 It may seem like it is taking a long time, but that is just because it is repetitious.

-Step 5 – Apply a light coat of polyacrylic to the top side of the panel board.
+Step 5 – Apply a light coat of Polyacrylic to the top side of the panel board.
 Allow it dry thoroughly.
-Then, lightly sand the finsh to remove any rough areas.
+Then, lightly sand the finish to remove any rough areas.
 Wipe down the panel to remove any stray dust.
-(I like to use a tack cloth for this).
-Re apply a second coat of polyacrylic and let dry.
+Repeat two more times omitting the sanding on the final coating.

 Step – 7 Attaching a piece of tape to the bit can help as a guide for the proper depth.
 Attach the tape so that the bit and the wood screw end of the hanging bolt are the same depth.

 Step – 8 Next, drill a hole into the center of one end on the dowels, using a 9/64 drill bit.
-Then, screw the hanging bolt into the the hole. (wood screw threads go into the dowel with the machine threads protruding).
+Then, screw the hanging bolt into the hole.
+Wood screw threads should go into the dowel with the machine threads protruding.

-Remember that you are looking at the backside, so everything will be flipped. (i.e. The dishes that belong in the back of the drawer will be sitting on the front).
+NOTE – Remember that when choosing your layout, you are looking at the backside.
+Everything will be flipped.
+So, set your layout in reverse.
 Once you flip the panel back to the front side, everything should be in the location that you want.

-But, for those of you who prefer a bit more ease over structure, I would recommend this.
-Instead of using hanging bolts, use dowel pins (AKA double sided screws).
+But, if you prefer a bit more ease over structure, I would recommend this.
+Instead of using hanging bolts, use dowel pins (AKA double-sided screws).
 This will eliminate the need for the T-nuts, and it will allow you to move the dowels around easily.

-Good luck, and I hope that you enjoy your organizer!
-Be sure to check back with me at a later date to see my knife drawer tutorial.
+Good luck, and I hope that you enjoy your organizer.
+Be sure to check out my post on dowel rod projects to get more great ideas!